 University of Virginia Freshman Profile

 Who ends up going to the University of Virginia?
-First of all, remember that UVA is a public university.
+First of all, remember that UVA is a public university (like its neighbor, William and Mary!).
 This means that it depends on public funds, and in particular, to the state of Virginia.
 In return, it seeks to maintain a class with 2/3 of students coming from Virginia.
 However, UVA is a big school!
 1/3 of spots are still available for non-Virginians, including international students.